Rtasseff/inovaGMWF/README.md

 We are using this file to house small workflows, or procedures, as methods that we do not wish to incorporate with genWF.
-This could be because they are prototypes, they are run in parallel, perhaps on different servers, or too much time would be required to merge into genWF.
+This could be because they are prototypes, they are run in parallel, perhaps on different servers/systems (ie SGI), or too much time would be required to merge into genWF.

-While it is a bit sloppy, and the whole structure of this code may need to be revisited, this allows us to move forward with important, yet small analysis tasks without spending resources on redesigning the current code.
+While it is a bit sloppy, and the whole structure of this code may need to be revisited, this allows us to move forward with important analysis tasks without spending resources on redesigning the current code.

 The main() method has several code snippets to run various procedures.